Risk-managed strategies to complete a total portfolio

 Strategy Management Process.
-Each Frontier strategy consists of carefully selected investment products that are combined in an effort to achieve the Performance Objectives of the strategy.
-Strategies are managed using a four-step process.
+Each Frontier strategy consists of carefully selected investment products that are combined in an effort to achieve the Investment Objective of the strategy.
+Strategies are managed using the following process.
 First, we establish a long-term asset allocation mix that we call the “Target Long-Term Allocation”.
 Periodically we adjust the Target Long-Term Allocation based on our changing expectations about the future risk and return characteristics of various asset classes to create the “Target Current Allocation”.
-Next, we develop an “approved list” of mutual funds that we believe can add value over time.
-Finally, we test thousands of combinations of mutual funds from our approved list to find the combination that we believe is most likely to perform better than the Target Current Allocation.
-Over time the investment products in the strategy will change.
+Next, we develop an “approved list” of investment products that we believe can add value over time.
+Finally, we test thousands of combinations of investment products from our approved list to find the combination that we believe is most likely to perform better than the Target Current Allocation.
+Over time the investment products in the strategy will most likely change.

 Exclusive reliance on the above is not advised.
 This information is not intended as a recommendation to invest in any particular asset class or strategy or as a promise of future performance.
 References to future returns are not promises or even estimates of actual returns a client portfolio may achieve.
 Assumptions, opinions and estimates are provided for illustrative purposes only.
 They should not be relied upon as recommendations to buy or sell any securities, commodities, treasuries or financial instruments of any kind.
 This material has been prepared for information purposes only and is not intended to provide, and should not be relied on for, accounting, legal, investment or tax advice.